Georgia wasn’t going to lose the Sugar Bowl to a Big 12 opponent for a second straight season.

 Georgia is likely going to be a top-10 team entering the 2020 season.
 And the Bulldogs’ place in the top 10 could largely be determined by Fromm’s NFL decision.

-Fromm is eligible to leave for the draft and could be a late first-round pick in a draft that could see a handful of QBs taken in the first 32 picks.
-Or he could choose to stay at Georgia his final year and another year in offensive coordinator James Coley’s offense with the hope of being an even earlier pick in the 2021 draft.
+Fromm is eligible to leave for the draft and could be a late first-round pick.
+Or he could choose to stay at Georgia his final year and spend another year in offensive coordinator James Coley’s offense with the hope of being an even higher pick in the 2021 draft.

 The case for Fromm coming back is a decent one.
-He had the worst season of his career in 2019.
-His completion percentage (60 percent) was the worst of his career and so was his yards per attempt (7.5).
+His completion percentage this season (60 percent) was the worst of his career and so was his yards per attempt (7.5).
 He also threw 24 TD passes, the same number of TDs he threw as a freshman in 2017.

 If Fromm comes back, Georgia’s offense will have arguably the best returning QB in the SEC, a star in the making at wide receiver in Pickens and a former five-star recruit in White in line to take over at running back.
 That’s a really good nucleus.